Resources for Students

 Please refer to the eCAF Fact Sheet.
 If you are still having any difficulties or if the enrolment details on your eCAF are incorrect, contact your VET Student Loans provider.

 Reminder: You must submit your eCAF on or before your first census day.
 If you do not submit your eCAF on or before the census day, you will not be able to access a VET Student Loan for that fee period.

 If your provider is unable to help you, please submit an enquiry below.

-Students should refer to the Student Complaints page for all complaints.
+Students should refer to the Debt Complaints page for all complaints.

 As the national regulator for VET, the Australian Skills Quality Authority (ASQA) is responsible for investigating allegations of issues with the quality of training or student treatment by training providers.
 ASQA uses information from the complaints process to determine how it regulates certain providers.
 Should you have concerns regarding your experiences, you may wish to submit a formal complaint to ASQA via their complaints page.

-For further assistance and information regarding complaints and grievances, please refer to the Student Complaints Page.
+For further assistance and information regarding complaints and grievances, please refer to the Debt Complaints page.